openethereum/openethereum.github.io/Tutorial-Part-II.md

 The first thing we'll do is introduce the [oo7 library](https://github.com/paritytech/oo7).
 This introduces into Javascript the notion of reactive values known as "bonds".
 [Reactive values](https://en.wikipedia.org/wiki/Reactive_programming) are similar to normal "variables", except that you can get notification of when they change.
 They can be `map`ped and composed into arbitrarily complex expressions which are evaluated only on update.

+The oo7 package is still very much in development, as such there might be one or two rough edges in this tutorial.
+Mea cupla.
+Ensure you are running with the very latest packages.
+If you still have trouble, come find me [on gitter](https://gitter.im/paritytech/parity) :-)

 **Our first example will just demonstrate how `Bond`s can introduce effortless reactivity by dynamically replicating the contents of an editable text field into a [`<span>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/span).**

 Ensure the appropriate libraries are introduced.
 Install the `oo7` and `oo7-react` libraries by running the following command.
 It will download them and put two entries into the list of libraries your app needs to run.